Abstract analogues of flux as symplectic invariants: Blowing up

 \begin{assumption} Both $M$ and $N$ have zero first Chern class, and $N$ has trivial (as a symplectic vector bundle) normal bundle.
 The (real) dimensions satisfy

 $N$ admits a compatible almost complex structure for which there are no non-constant pseudo-holomorphic spheres.
-For $B$ we require a weaker kind of condition, namely that the Gromov-Witten invariants $\langle v_1,\dots,v_n \rangle_{A}^B$ for genus $0$ curves in any homology class $A \in H_2(M)$ with $u(A) = -A \cdot [D] \leq 0$ vanish. \end{assumption}
+For $B$ we require a weaker kind of condition, namely that the Gromov-Witten invariants $\langle x_1,\dots,x_n \rangle_{A}^B$ for genus $0$ curves in any homology class $A \in H_2(M)$ should vanish, unless $A$ is a multiple of the class of a line in the fibre of the projective bundle $D \rightarrow N$. \end{assumption}

+The aim of these restrictions is to simplify (drastically) the analysis of the topology and Gromov-Witten theory of the blowup.
+The exception is the second part of \eqref{eq:dimension-ineq}, which is there only so that we can apply (a generalization of) Addendum \ref{th:even-r} later on.